Elland Rail Station and Access Package

 Under "FAQs" it states in relation to under the question: 'What other locations for the station have been considered?'
 "Three locations have been considered including the proposed location.
 (1) A location east of Lowfields Way off the Elland Riorges Link and (2) a location north of Exley Lane which was the site of the former station, closed in 1962."
 My question is: why hasn't the alternative site as outlined within the 'New Railway Stations in North and West Yorkshire Feasibility Study' ATKINS, 14/10/2014 upon the site of the former 'Greetland' station been considered?
 A site adjacent to 'North Dean Business Park' that is already served by a variety of buses that serve Huddersfield, Halifax, Greetland, Stainland, Holywell Green, Salterhebble as well as Elland!
 That also pass by around less than every ten minutes throughout most of the day!
 Is it also possible to rethink this location considering that the "bus infrastructure to enable bus-rail interchange at the station" according to the 'Capital Spending and Project Approvals' put to a meeting of the West Yorkshire & York Investment Committee on the 16 June 2017 has now clearly been dropped!

-michael bradley asked almost 6 years ago
+michael bradley asked over 6 years ago

 The New Railway Stations Feasibility study (2014) was commissioned to assess the feasibility of delivering new rail stations on sites across the West Yorkshire rail network.
 The study included suggested sites from partner councils, as well as from other stakeholders and members of the public.
 The sites considered included both Elland and Greetland, with sites being scored based on constructability, operability, and usage, the outcome being that Elland scored higher overall than Greetland.